taocpp/taopq/doc/Parameter-Type-Conversion.md

 The above means that each time you pass a `my_coordinates` instance as a parameter to an `execute()`-method, three positional parameters are added and can be referenced from the SQL statement.

-If you can't modify the class you could provide a free function called `to_taopq_param` instead.
+If you can't modify the class you could provide a free function called `to_taopq` instead.
 That function must accept a single parameter of the class you want to register.
 Example: